top of page

 Square #2.png

-Communications & Parole Board
+Commutations & Parole Board Preparation

 HFP has created and shared how-to-guides to empower individuals to write and submit their commutation applications and prepare for interactions with the Parole Board.